 It’s our place to lead by letting others voluntarily evolve.
 Think about that the next time you try to press your beliefs onto others.
 That is the opposite of love.
 Don’t we all want to be loving parents?
 It’s never too late to shift.
 Now is the time.
 Show them.
 Don’t tell them.
 They’ll learn from your example, not your words.
 In the end, words are meaningless.
 Real fatherly leadership is priceless.

 Men, it’s time to step into real leadership.
-Join our community of men.
+Join our online membership community.
 We learn together and we are committed to supporting each other and holding each other accountable for leading ourselves, our society, and our families more powerfully.
 Join now.
 I commit to you that it will be the best decision you’ve ever made.